pyrustic/pyrustic/README.md

 ## Demo
 This is the [demo video](https://pyrustic.github.io).

-To open the video in a new tab, you can just do a CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the link.
+To open the page in a new tab, you can just do a CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the link.

 <!-- Philosophy -->
 ## Philosophy